Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 This is the fact that they cannot let this outsider succeed.

-If this guy already the damage done may be insurmountable.
+If this guy, already the damage done may be insurmountable.

-And he's got an army of people out there, and people in Washington know that that army would just as soon overthrow inside the beltway.
+And people in Washington know that that army would just as soon overthrow inside the beltway at the ballot box.

 Now that Trump's making moves on his agenda, it's panic time.